-In addition, PAT has a dosimetric advantage in the V12Gy and R50 with target volumes > 9.00 cc compared to VMAT and IMPT23.
-A significant clinical benefit was found in deep centrally located lesions larger than 20.00 cc using PAT because of the superior dose conformity and mean dose reduction in healthy brain tissue.
+- Proton arc therapy could significantly reduce the dose delivered to the hippocampus and cochlea in patients being treated with whole-brain radiotherapy29. - In addition, proton arc therapy has a dosimetric advantage in the V12Gy and R50 with target volumes > 9.00 cc compared to VMAT and IMPT27.
+A significant clinical benefit was found in deep centrally located lesions larger than 20.00 cc using proton arc therapy because of the superior dose conformity and mean dose reduction in healthy brain tissue.
 Nine retrospective clinical cases and a blind survey showed good agreement with the in silico dosimetric model and decision tree.
-Additionally, PAT significantly reduced the treatment delivery time compared to VMAT.
+Additionally, proton arc therapy significantly reduced the treatment delivery time compared to VMAT.